LibertyDSNP/spec/pages/Graph/Overview.md

 Imagine the following scenario
 1. Imagine Bob "follows" Charlie and then "unfollows" him.

-1. Alice re-announces Bob's follow event.
+1. Alice is then about to take Bob's follow event and re-announce it as though Bob had decided to follow Charlie again.
     - The graph now reflects a state where Bob is following Charlie - even though this is not the state of the graph that Bob intended.

 There is no way to prevent this situation from happening unless each graph change event is identifiably unique.